-A) Leaf Blower sweeping is an easy and quick way to blow all debris off the surface and into piles for easy hand picking.
+A) Leaf Blower Sweeping is an easy and quick way to blow all debris off the surface and into piles for easy hand picking.
 Commercial leaf blowers (pic below) are a great way to work debris to the side of the field.

 B) Vacuuming helps keep the fibers to stand upright and maintains a fresh look by picking the debris off the field.
-Dual Motor vacuums or Bill Goat/Bear Cat type lawn vacs recommended.
+Dual Motor vacuums or Billy Goat/Bear Cat type lawn vacs recommended.

-WASHING AND CLEANING
+CLEANING

-A) Washing/Spraying the field with a cleaning agent comprised of Game Plan 4 Turf® helps keep the fibers clean and the field looking fresh.
-DO NOT WATER TURF 3 HOURS
+A) Washing/Spraying the field with a cleaning agent comprised of Vital Oxide helps keep the fibers clean and the field looking fresh.
+This can be topically applied with a pump sprayer.
+Mix Vital Oxide per manufacturer instructions (Do not mix rich).